 - Start CPR and reevaluate the situation.
 AEDs are set up according to the standards set by the American Heart Association.
 In between each cardiac rhythm analysis by an AED, according to current AHA regulations, CPR should continue for two minutes.
 Take the AED’s instructions seriously.

 - When an AED is used, it is important to keep listening to the device until emergency medical services personnel come to take over the rescue.

 If the automated external defibrillator (AED) or Reanimeren met LifePad does not detect a shockable rhythm, you should continue CPR until emergency personnel arrive, just as you would with an adult.

 Most automated external defibrillators (AEDs) come with clear, voice-guided instructions.
-AED kopen, it will help you in emergency paediatric situations.
+AED kopen, will help you in emergency paediatric situations.
 Two electrodes are placed on the victim’s skin, and the gadget is activated.
 This one is for the lower half of the body.
 The other is worn on the right side of the upper chest.
 However, the top pad must be removed from the pacemaker by at least an inch if one is visible.